ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 let filter_type = filter.parse().expect("can't parse filter name");
 ```

-✅ Now all that's left to do is to load the image, apply the filter and save the resulting file.
-The documentation should be enough to get this done.
+✅ Now what's left to do is to load the image, apply the filter and save the resulting file.
+With the help of the documentation this should be achievable in a couple of lines of code.

+Try it for yourself!

 ✅ Once you wrote the code, build it again and try to run it.